 - A program to help workers with sleep disorders

 - Training and education for workers and management on the system.
 For example, educate workers—and supervisors—on recognizing the signs of fatigue.
-You can do so by displaying this infographic on fatigue in your workplace.
-And you can go to Safety Smart for a safety talk handout on Fighting Fatigue in the 24/7 World.

 - A process for auditing the system to ensure its effectiveness.